 - Use a lecture capture camera - camera controls and camera capture.

 Once your schedule has been created, your session will be recorded automatically.

 If the room for your session changes, you must inform us as soon as possible so that the details can be updated.
 Location information does not update automatically and your session will not be recorded.
 In case of an emergency room change, please contact Audio Visual on 024765 22463

 Recording is usually scheduled to begin 1 minute after the scheduled start time and to end 1 minute before the scheduled end time in order to allow for people to enter and leave, and for the recordings to be processed and uploaded.
 Most rooms are equipped with indicator lights on the lectern to show the recording status.

 What to expect in the rooms

-To ensure you get the best audio quality when recording your lecture use the in-room wireless microphones installed on the lectern.
+To ensure you get the best audio quality when recording your lecture use the in-room wireless microphones.
 There are two types of microphone and the video below details how to use both types.